She Will (film): Filming

 She Will was shot in Aviemore and Glasgow, Scotland.

 Release

 She Will won a Golden Leopard for Best First Film at Locarno Film Festival, while producer Jessica Malik was nominated for Breakthrough Producer at the British Independent Film Awards 2021 following the film's UK premiere in official selection at the BFI London Film Festival.

+The film was released in select cinemas and on demand in the United States on 15 July 2022 by IFC Midnight, followed by its release on Shudder on 14 October.
+It was released in cinemas in the United Kingdom on 22 July 2022 by Vertigo Releasing.

 Reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 85% based on 67 reviews, with an average rating of 6.8/10.
 The website's critics consensus reads: "More unsettling than truly scary, She Will casts a thoughtful, hypnotic spell made even stronger by its restrained approach and some strong performances."
 Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 18 critics, indicating "generally favorable reviews".

 Jessica Kiang of Variety described the film as "a superb, sly horror-drama debut delivering otherworldly feminist vengeance", adding that it "administers a potent dose of #MeToo vengeance, all while wearing its nasty sense of humor like a red-lipstick grin applied to a perfectly masklike face".
 Fionnuala Halligan of Screen Daily wrote that "Colbert is nothing if not defiant, and determined.
 Others have been here before her, but she's found a new way in."

 Meagan Navarro of Bloody Disgusting wrote, "Between the haunting score and Colbert's effortless style, She Will eschews a conventional narrative and instead casts an atmospheric spell through tactile, dreamy visuals."
 Director Alfonso Cuarón has said that the film "sits in the tradition of great psychological horror films [which] leaves one questioning long after [it] is finished."